A bloke wearing a suit in a bar, holding a phone. We'd like to think he's listening to podcasts.

 Runners-up

 • Many Android users suggest Podcast Addict.
 It might be great for power users, with a wealth of menu options and tweaks, but we find it complicated with a steep learning curve; while it retains design language from the ten-year-old Android 4.1.
-We think you can do better, to be honest.
+We think you can do better.

 • GoodPods is available for both iOS and Android, and leans into a community feel, with curated playlists and focused data.
 We didn’t find it had the features we rely on like silence-skip or volume boost, but we know it’s very well liked by its users.